 C. Yes.
 I saw a beautiful film with Ram Das a couple of weeks ago and he said exactly that.
 He has done a lot of work around grief and dying and working with people who are recently bereaved and he said when you’re in the feelings of grief milk it for all it’s worth.
-Really let yourself have all of those feelings and express them fully and be in all of that and then he said there’ll be these small moments of stillness where you realise that that person hasn’t left you.
-I thought that was so beautiful, there was such a truth in that – that you haven’t actually lost connection to the source of that connection that was between you and that person.
+Really let yourself have all of those feelings and express them fully and be in all of that.
+Then, he said, there will be these small moments of stillness where you realise that that person hasn’t left you.
+I thought that was so beautiful, there was such a truth in that – that you haven’t actually lost connection to the source of the connection that was between you and that person.
 Beautiful.

 C. Yes.
 That’s really interesting because for me that brings up a kind of loyalty, a loyalty to that connection.
-In family constellations if somebody in the family, for example a great aunt, has say committed suicide or died a violent death or something like that, if it hasn’t been processed in the family system somebody at some point might find that connection, and they will express that loyalty by dying in the same way, or dying on the very same date, there will be some very obvious connection between those two things.
-That really plays out systemically as well as in the individual’s life.
+In family constellations work they find that if somebody in the family, for example a great aunt, has say committed suicide or died a violent death, and if this hasn’t been processed in the family system, then somebody at some point will unconsciously find that connection, and they will express that loyalty by dying in the same way, or dying on the very same date.
+There will be some very obvious connection with the aunt’s death.
+So that really plays out systemically as well as in the individual’s life.

 M. Absolutely.
 Human beings are so connected.
-In a way the Lover is the archetype that’s most in shadow, because we don’t acknowledge that in our society.
-We’re in an individuated society, where the individual is the core unit.
-But this plays out when there are major tragedies in what is sometimes known as survivor guilt. if someone is the only survivor of a plane crash the chances of them killing themselves are very high.
+In a way the Lover is the archetype that’s most in shadow in our society because we don’t acknowledge these kind of connections.
+We live in a society where the individual is believed to exist as an isolated unit.
+But these deep connections play out in many ways.
+For example it plays out in major tragedies in what is sometimes known as survivor guilt. if someone is the only survivor of a plane crash the chances of them killing themselves are very high.
 Because they’re so connected with the other people who died that they can’t bear to go on living when the others have died.
 There’s a sense of wrongness that sometimes just doesn’t go away.

 C. Do you think that can be because it’s too painful to hold the positive image sometimes as well?

 C. Yes.
 ‘Inconvenient’ seems to be a word that always comes up for me around Lover.
-I’ve used that word a lot in the last couple of weeks about my feelings and how I think other people are seeing me when I’m in this Lover space.
+I’ve used that word a lot in the last couple of weeks about my feelings, and how I imagine other people are seeing me when I’m in this Lover space.

 C. Yes, when I want to tap in to that side of myself I always have to tell myself at the beginning that I’ve got all the time in the world, and if I don’t do that I can’t really access it properly.

-M. No. And it’s lovely that’s how we’ve set up this interview today so we had plenty of time.
+M. No. And I think it’s lovely that we set up this interview today so we had plenty of time.
 Neither of us has got any time limits and that works really well for the Lover.
-The lover really doesn’t want to know about boundaries or responsibilities, and the Lover aspect doesn’t flourish under those conditions, because that’s the opposite of being with the flow and following the flow and following the river of life.
+The lover really doesn’t want to know about boundaries or responsibilities, and the Lover aspect doesn’t flourish under those conditions.
+That’s the opposite of being with the flow and following the river of life.

-C. So what happens when the Lover isn’t balanced with the other archetypes?
+C. So what happens when the Lover isn’t balanced – what kind of shadows form then?

-C. I’m really aware that a lot of people access Lover through drink.
+C. I’ve become really aware that in our society a lot of people access Lover through drink.
 Culturally that seems to be an ordained way to access emotions.
 Also many people seem to need to drink before they can make love because it numbs everything out doesn’t it?
-It numbs things out to a certain extent so that the pain doesn’t have to be so unbearable and some of the goodness of the Lover can be got to.
+It numbs things out to a certain extent so that the pain doesn’t have to be so unbearable and some of the openness of the Lover come through.

-M. Mmmm.
+M. Yes, that can be the case.
 I think alcohol does different things for different people.

 C. That’s true.
 That’s very true.

-M. It can help us let go of that responsible side.
-For me I would say my experience is it lets that responsible side of me have a bit of a rest, so I can more easily be in my Lover.
+M. It can help us let go of that responsible side of us that might see risks in being in our Lover.
+For me I would say my experience is that it lets the responsible, Sovereign/Magician, sides of me have a bit of a rest, so I can more easily be in my Lover.
 Quite often for me that means more emotion can come out.
-So that can be not such a safe thing, but also quite a relief.
+So that can be not such a safe thing – but also quite a relief.

-C. Some people go straight to Warrior with Alcohol don’t they.
+C. Yes, I see.
+And some people go straight to Warrior with alcohol don’t they.
 If that’s what’s actually there.
-That’s the thing that they’re having to manage all the time then that’s going to be the first thing that comes out isn’t it?
+If that’s the thing that they’re having to manage all the time then that’s going to be the first thing that comes out isn’t it?

 C. Yes.
 That makes sense, yes.